Korean ballad: Background

+Establishment of the ballad in popular music

+From the 1990s, the Korean ballad began to be formalized in its sound, lyrics, and popularity.
+Many hit albums and iconic artists emerged in this era and competed for mainstream popularity against K-pop, while during this time, offshoot genres from classical, popular ballads, such as rock ballads and R&B ballads, began to foster popularity.
+Some examples of classic ballad groups include Exhibition and Toy while solo singers include Shin Seung-hun, Yoon Jong-shin, Lee Seung-chul, Im Chang-jung, Sung Si-kyung, Kim Yeon-woo, and more.

+From the 2010s leading into the 2020s, ballads lost its position in Korean popular music to more internationally targeted pop music.
+However, established balladeers such as Sung Si-kyung and Yoon Jong-shin maintain relevance in music and in the mainstream along with a new generation of ballad singers such as Paul Kim, Jung Seung-hwan, Parc Jae-jung, and Huh Gak.

 Intersections with other music styles

 Ballad and trot

 As the "background music of the Park era" (in reference to the Park Chung-hee dictatorship from 1963 to 1979), trot music was also an extremely popular music style in Korea.
 Having gained popularity during the Japanese colonial period of Korea, its foreign influences included Western instruments and the Japanese pentatonic minor scale.
 Popular trot singers notably include Cho Yong-pil, and used a faster paced and fun music style that evolved many times throughout modern Korean history to gain popularity amongst consumers.
 Due to the skills necessary to sing trot songs, popular singers moved towards ballads for their "easy-listening" style.
 Unlike trot songs, which derive singing techniques like vibration and pitch changes from older styles like pansori, ballad songs are slow yet simplistic in singing style.

-Ballad and pop

-Debuting in 1976, Hey Eun-yi's pop ballad "You Wouldn't Know" (당신은 모르실거야), with its slow, melancholic rhythm, became extremely well-received.